Getting Started with Netiqo

 string htmlResponse = null)

-Route Attribute Example
+Example of Route Attribute

 [Route("/api/test", Request.HttpMethod.GET)]